-2017 residential property market review shows 4.0 per cent increase in average price and 4.2 per cent rise in volume of Scottish house sales
+2016 residential property market review shows 3.3 per cent rise in volume of Scottish house sales.

-Registers of Scotland collect, analyse and publish property data throughout the year, including the Scottish component of the monthly UK House Price Index (HPI) and our next 10-Year Report, which will be published in June 2018.
-Details of all our property statistics, releases and our publication timetable are available via our dedicated property statistics homepage.
+Registers of Scotland collect, analyse and publish property data throughout the year, including the Scottish component of the monthly UK House Price Index (HPI) and our next 10-Year Report, which will be published in June 2017.